Financial Planning When You're Juggling Debt

 Also, be sure to make minimum monthly payments on your credit cards.
 Not doing so will cost you more in interest and late fees, not to mention, it could hurt your credit score.
 Because credit cards usually have the highest interest rates, do your best not to put additional charges on them.

 Call your lender or credit card issuer if you're having trouble making minimum payments.
 And see if you can talk to someone in the Financial Hardship Department and explain your situation.
-If you're in good standing, chances are you can and they may have a workable solution to help you.
+If you're in good standing, chances are you can speak with someone and they may have a workable solution to help you.

 3. Reach out to collections